 Create long passphrases

 The longer your passphrase, the better.
 As adversaries can crack a short password with very little effort or time, you can increase the time and effort it takes by using a passphrase instead.
-Aim to make your passphrases at least 14 characters long, ideally as four or more random words whenever you can.
+Aim to make your passphrases four or more random words, of at least 14 characters in total, whenever you can.
 For example, ‘red house sky train’, ‘sleep free hard idea’ or ‘crystal onion clay pretzel‘.

 Create unpredictable passphrases